Larry Smith, CC BY 2.0, via Wikimedia Commons; Image Size Adjusted

 Oklahoma is a state in the South Central and Southern Plains region of the United States, partially in the western extreme of the Upland South.
 Its capital and largest city is Oklahoma City.

 The state's name is derived from the Choctaw words okla, "people" and humma, which translates as "red."
-Oklahoma is also known informally by its nickname, "The Sooner State", in reference to the colonizers who staked their claims on land before the official opening date of lands in the western Oklahoma Territory or before the Indian Appropriations Act of 1889, which increased European-American settlement in the eastern Indian Territory.
+Oklahoma is also known informally by its nickname, "The Sooner State", in reference to the colonizers who staked their claims on land before the official opening date of lands in the western Oklahoma Territory.
 Oklahoma Territory and Indian Territory were merged into the State of Oklahoma when it became the 46th state to enter the union on November 16, 1907.

 With ancient mountain ranges, prairie, mesas, and eastern forests, most of Oklahoma lies in the Great Plains, Cross Timbers, and the U.S. Interior Highlands.
 Oklahoma is at a confluence of three major American cultural regions.
 Historically it served as a government-sanctioned territory for Native Americans removed from east of the Mississippi River, a route for cattle drives from Texas and related regions, and a destination for Southern migrant settlers.